Perky-Pet® Oriole Feeder

 The Perky-Pet® Oriole Feeder features an orange slice decor, a 32 oz nectar capacity, four feeding ports with bee guards, and a two-position perch that adjusts to feed all varieties of orioles.

-The clear, shatter-resistant reservoir makes it easy for you to monitor nectar levels and unscrews easily from the feeder base for quick cleaning and filling.
+The clear, plastic reservoir makes it easy for you to monitor nectar levels and unscrews easily from the feeder base for quick cleaning and filling.

 For best results, use Perky-Pet® instant oriole nectar.
 This specially blended nectar is easy to use, and requires no boiling.